jbarbour3/public_portfolio/README.md

+# Welcome to the site, let's learn some markdown

+## Summary
+A collection of completed projects that I'm able to share with the public.
+Each project will contain the following.
+1. Project Summary(slides)
+2. Source Code(repo)
+3. Data(sample or real world)

+## TOC
+### Projects
+-Used Car Price Prediction
+-

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/jbarbour3/public_portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.